Home

 George Grant’s Calculating Machines

 Between 1872 and 1898, the American George Barnard Grant (see biography of George Barnard Grant) of Cambridge, Massachusetts, patented and manufactured in his company Grant Calculating Machine Company of Lexington, Massachusetts, several models calculating machines.
-He received four patents for calculating machines—in 1872 (US Patent №129335), 1873 (№138245), 1887 (№368528) and 1888 (№605288).
+He received four patents for calculating machines — in 1872 (US Patent №129335), 1873 (№138245), 1887 (№368528) and 1888 (№605288).

 The most important exhibits of this class [Mechanical Calculation] were the two calculating machines of Mr. George B. Grant, of Cambridge, Massachusetts, the larger one of which is arranged to combine and print functions involving 100 elements.
 The combination of the several parts is extremely simple; the number of elements can be indefinitely increased, and the machine acts with the greatest certainty.
 The smaller machine, or arithmometer, is an adding-machine, which successfully rivals the well-known one of Colmar.
 The adding-machine of Petersson, of Norway, also deserves special mention here.

-The abovementioned arithmometer was a device, made from 400 parts, 30 cm long and 15 cm high, and was later sold at a price of $100.
+The abovementioned arithmometer was a device, made from 400 parts, 30 cm long and 15 cm high, and was later sold for $100.
 Several copies were built and are to be found in the Smithsonian and private collections, but the machine was never placed in commercial production.
 Grant was able to get this device to operate rapidly (…a poorly made apparatus has been worked at the rate of 10,000 operations per minute with perfect accuracy) and may well have used this as part of his experiments to produce other calculating machines.

 The smaller machine of Grant, exhibited 1876

-The smaller machine of Grant, exhibited in 1876
+The smaller machine of Grant exhibited in 1876

-Grant is reported to have invented this machine (so called Centennial Model) while a student at the Lawrence Scientific School of Harvard University (between 1870 and 1872).
+Grant is reported to have invented this machine (the so-called Centennial Model) while a student at the Lawrence Scientific School of Harvard University (between 1870 and 1872).
 This machine was reported to be intended for use in counting houses, insurance offices, etc., and was described as a smaller instrument for common operations in multiplication, division, etc. It is a foot in length by half as much in height and width, weighs twenty pounds, and contains less than 400 pieces, less than 75 of which are working parts.
 It takes numbers up to nine decimal places.
-According to an exhibition report, this machine, or arithmometer, successfully rivals the well-known one of Colmar
+According to an exhibition report, this machine, or arithmometer, successfully rivals the well-known one of Colmar.

 Grant